 This is a great book for newbies to understand how the universe started before learning how weather works and the physics behind it.

 Weather by Seymour Simon is an essential book about the weather that’s perfect for newbies.
-You will learn about the weather and enjoy learning it at the same time.
+You will learn about the weather and enjoy learning about it at the same time.

 This book about the weather can be used to teach children too.